ICOM put on the table the “Hyperconnected museums: New approaches, new publics” theme for International Museums Day 2018,

 — Maria Dimitrakarakou (@dimitrakarakou) 13 May 2018

-Technology change our world.
+Technology changes our world.
 Technology moves fast, it changes itself.
-Wondering… Will we use the same mediums in few years?
+Wondering… Will we use the same mediums in a few years?

-Ιn any case the Parthenon, the Louvre etc will look forward to welcoming their next million visitors,
+In any case, the Parthenon, the Louvre, etc will look forward to welcoming their next million visitors,

-to create & share their experience & knowledge with the world.
+to create & share their experience with the world.